dhickel/JXCH-RPC-Library/readme.md

 List<CoinRecord> coinRecordsList = apiResponse.data().orElseGet(Collections::emptyList);
 ```

 There are a lot of different functional interfaces and ways that data can be accessed, filtered, mapped and dealt with
 when absent when using the optional type.
 This is one of the few areas where the library imposes a strict paradigm, but imo
-it is the best approach as it allows for cleaner more concise code than traditional null checking and data manipulation.
+it is the best approach as it allows for cleaner, more concise code than traditional null checking and data manipulation.
 It also embraces
 a more modern functional approach to java.